 When I was a kid, one of my aunts told me this story, which they experienced when she was younger.
 She was not the type who liked telling scary stories and making things up and I think that’s what made it scary for me.
 I weaved some fiction in it to make the story more originally mine, but the gist of my aunt’s story still remains.
 I hope you enjoy this short story and please tell me if there are some parts that need to be improved.
 Happy Halloween!

-“All right, I will tell you”, she surrendered.
+“All right, I will tell you,” she surrendered.
 “But you have to finish your dinner first.
 And after I finish all my work.”

 I was in my pajamas and nestled comfortably in my bed, and I turned over to my left to face our housekeeper.
-“Tell me the story”, I whispered to her.
-Our housekeeper turned to her right to face me and before she could begin, I closed the lamp on the side table between our beds and giggled.
-Now the whole room was engulfed in darkness and she began her story:
+“Tell me the story,” I whispered to her.
+Our housekeeper turned to her right to face me, and before she could begin, I closed the lamp on the side table between our beds and giggled.
+Now the whole room was engulfed in darkness, and she began her story:

-The morning after that first night, my three brothers went up the roof to inspect what might have caused the noise but all they saw were tiny scratch marks that made circles all over the roof.
+The morning after that first night, my three brothers went up the roof to inspect what might have caused the noise, but all they saw were tiny scratch marks that made circles all over the roof.
 My mother immediately ordered us to go to the market and to buy garlic.
 We were all ordered to come home before dusk because she said it wasn’t safe.
 Before sunset, my brothers would throw cloves of garlic onto our roof because it was widely believed in our hometown that that drives evil away.
 But as the night began to deepen, like clockwork, the screeching of our rooftop would begin.
 It would go around in circles until a few hours before the sun comes up.
 It was like coils of aluminum wires are being dragged on our roof in circles every night.

-A neighbor, who was walking home late one night after attending a fiesta on a neighboring town, thought he was just too drunk when he saw a figure of a woman walking slowly around in circles on our roof.
+A neighbor was walking home late one night after attending a fiesta in a neighboring town.
+He thought to himself that he was just too drunk when he saw a figure of a woman sauntering around in circles on our roof.
 “A woman walking?”
-I asked incredulously, “But we don’t hear footsteps, we only hear something like metal being dragged around in circles.”
+I asked incredulously, “But we don’t hear footsteps; we only hear something like metal being dragged around in circles.”
 I said.
 “Oh,” he said in a surprised manner, “Those are probably her wings.”

-After a week my mother grew impatient due to lack of sleep.
+After a week, my mother grew impatient due to lack of sleep.
 She waited for evening to come with a flashlight, which she borrowed from a rich lady she works for, in her hand.
-We had no electricity in our house and as nighttime came, we would turn off all our candles and go to bed and cover our ears.
-But my mother had grit, without her husband to rely on, she thought about confronting whatever that thing is by herself.
+We had no electricity in our house, and as nighttime came, we would turn off all our candles and go to bed and cover our ears.
+But my mother had grit.
+Without her husband to rely on, she thought about confronting whatever that thing is by herself.